 To calculate otherwise is to say that Scripture is not inspired and/or that Paul is somehow misled.
-If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not versus your own, perhaps biblically uninformed thoughts on the subject; trust God and His Word to aid you in deciphering such things.
+If you think Paul’s litmus test to be a bit harsh, may I challenge you to allow the Scriptures to be your guide in discerning who is most likely saved and who is not, instead of your own, perhaps biblically uninformed thoughts on the subject.
+Trust God and His Word to aid you in deciphering such things.

 IV.
 THEY ARE IDOLATERS

 Another indicator of the existence or non-existence of true saving faith is the characteristic of idolatry.
-Idolaters are those who worship something over and above Jesus Christ to the detriment of Him — that is, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the LORD.
-Habitually and continually, something else is way more important to them: be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such things as money and fame.
-When these kinds of things compete with and diminish one’s trust and dependence in the LORD, then that person is manifesting idolatrous behavior.
-It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the OT Israel fell into worshipping something other than The LORD God, and the consequences were disastrous.
+Idolaters are those who worship something over and above Jesus Christ.
+That is to say, their primary occupation in life is something that supersedes their otherwise concern and loyalty to the Lord.
+Habitually and continually, something else is way more important to them, be it their non-biblical philosophies toward life, their vocational fixations (i.e., political career), their recreational pursuits, or their selfish obsessions with such concerns as money and fame.
+When these kinds of tangibles compete with and diminish a person’s trust and dependence on the Lord, then that person is manifesting idolatrous behavior.
+It is no coincidence that the first two of the Ten Commandments are prohibitions relating to idolatry.1 Time and again in the OT, Israel fell into worshipping something other than the Lord God, and the consequences were disastrous.

-It refers directly to the self-gratification orientation of an individual.
-This is biblical language identifying and condemning the “all about me” mentality that is so prevalent today.
-Idolatry therefore further defines greed in that there exist some kind(s) of self-orientation over and above a God-orientation.
-The Greek word for idolaters is eidololatres, meaning “lacking acknowledgement of God and gratitude to Him.”
+Covetous refers directly to the self-gratification orientation of an individual.
+This is biblical language identifying and condemning the “all-about-me” mentality so prevalent today.
+Idolatry therefore further defines greed in that there exists some kind(s) of self-orientation over and above a God-orientation.
+The Greek word for idolaters is eidololatres, meaning “lacking acknowledgment of God and gratitude to Him.”
 “An idolater is a slave to the depraved ideas his idols represent.”2 In the long run, all other gods together cannot satisfy; only in worshipping the true and living God can the fallen, vacuous heart of a sinner find an eternal quenching and fulfillment.
-Summarily:
+Summarily,

 Conversely and sobering, God states in Exodus 34:14:

 Accordingly, may we never partake of anything that even hints of idolatry!
 The consequences are serious.
 It will lead to your and my undoing.
-Throughout the OT it is this sin that invokes the wrath of God on His chosen people to the point they repeatedly lost their nation and were taken captive by other empires (Assyria and Babylon).
+Throughout the OT, this sin invokes the wrath of God on His chosen people to the point that they repeatedly lost their nation and were taken captive by other empires (Assyria and Babylon).
 If you lack traction, perhaps idolatry is the reason?